 And all this to avoid dealing with the bank.

-The fussiest of all in receiving bills in poor condition are the ticket sellers on Mexico City’s Metro.
+The fussiest of all in receiving bills in poor condition are the cashiers staffing the top-up kiosks Mexico City’s Metro.
 They will refuse banknotes even if they just look a bit shabby.
 No one has more change than the Metro ticket office cashiers, and yet they will often either refuse large bills, or pay out the change in the most deliberately annoying combination of small coins, sliding them into the gully under the window where they are difficult to collect, particularly if there’s an impatient line of people behind you.
 So if you’re playing joker with a torn banknote, don’t even think about the Metro.